canhminhdo/DQL/ReadMe.md

 # Automated Quantum Protocol Verification Based on Dynamic Quantum Logic

-This repository presents a support tool developed in Maude to verify sequential quantum protocols and concurrent quantum protocols using Basic Dynamic Quantum Logic (BDQL) and Concurrent Dynamic Quantum Logic (CDQL).
+This repository presents a support tool developed in Maude to verify sequential quantum protocols and concurrent quantum protocols using Basic Dynamic Quantum Logic (BDQL), Probabilistic Dynamic Quantum Logic (PDQL), and Concurrent Dynamic Quantum Logic (CDQL).

 ## Dependencies
 - Maude is a programming/specification language based on rewriting logic.
 How to download and install Maude can be found [here](http://maude.cs.illinois.edu/w/index.php/The_Maude_System).